Gallbladder Diet: The Best 9 Foods to Eat for a Healthy Gallbladder

 One main job of your gallbladder, a pear-shaped organ just beneath your liver, is to digest fat.
 When it’s not working right, you might get acid reflux, gas, nausea, vomiting, and abdominal pain.
 There’s no gallbladder diet, per se, but certain foods can keep your gallbladder in prime shape—while others may make its job harder.

-Fiber keeps the digestive system moving, which helps to usher toxins and old bile out of the body, but when we don’t get enough fiber (and these are the signs you’re running low on fiber), these unwanted substances can build up.
+Fiber keeps the digestive system moving, which helps to usher toxins and old bile out of the body, but when we don’t get enough fiber, these unwanted substances can build up.
 Sluggish bile flow, in particular, can cause a host of symptoms including bloating and constipation.
 Women should aim for 25 grams of fiber per day, while men should aim for 38 grams (or 21 and 30 grams daily, respectively, for those older than 50), according to the Academy of Nutrition and Dietetics.
 “Ground flaxseed makes an excellent fiber supplement and can be added to cereal, smoothies, and juices to increase fiber intake,” says Will Bulsiewicz, MD, a gastroenterologist in Mount Pleasant, SC.
 (One tablespoon of flaxseed has about 2.8 grams of dietary fiber.)
 “As an added benefit, you get healthy, gallbladder-friendly fats in the form of plant-based omega 3s,” he says.
 Here are other proven ways to boost your fiber intake.

-When it comes to potassium-rich foods, avocados rank high.
+When it comes to potassium-rich foods, avocados rank high for a gallbladder diet.
 “This is a superfood that is rich in healthy fats and very high in potassium,” says Carrie Burrows, PhD, a nutrition scientist in Orlando, FL.
 “Potassium is an essential nutrient for fluid and electrolyte balance that keeps us hydrated.”
 Most of us are chronically dehydrated, which leads to a number of health issues including gallstones, she says.
 “Gallstones form when bile is too thick, so being hydrated helps keep bile at the right consistency so you can prevent the formation of gallstones.”
 Gallstones may also form if bile contains too much cholesterol, too much bilirubin, or not enough bile salts.
 Reduce your risk by including sliced avocados with your lunchtime salad or adding them to your morning toast.
-This simple hack will make your avocados last WAY longer.

 AS Food studio/Shutterstock